 Image credit: Anatoliy Sizov, Getty Images

 Keep hearing about TikTok but not convinced it’s for you?
-With 800 million monthly active users TikTok is turning heads, but 800 million is one of those numbers that’s way too big to grasp.
+With over one billion active users TikTok is turning heads, but one billion is one of those numbers that’s way too big to grasp.
 Let’s put it in perspective.

 Instagram Stories has 500 million users every day, while Snapchat has 238 million.
 What’s even more impressive is that TikTok launched to a worldwide audience in 2018, making it way younger than these platforms, which were released in 2016 and 2011.
 TikTok has now been downloaded more than 2 billion times worldwide.
 In Q1 2020 alone, the app had 315 million downloads – the most downloads in a quarter by any app, ever!